susanli2016/susanli2016.github.io/_posts/2017-04-03-Trump-Tweets.md

 ##cluster 8: state vote get
 {% endhighlight %}

-I have admit that I can't easily distinguish the clusters of Trump's tweets are of diﬀerent topics.
+I have admit that I can't easily distinguish cluster 2, cluster 3 and cluster 6 of Trump's tweets are of diﬀerent topics.

 ### Sentiment Analysis